Student Participation

 • Further suggestions for research are recommended but are not necessary.

-Should I have a handout as well?
+(4) Should I have a handout as well?

-Minimally, the handout should have the author(s) name(s) and contact information, the title of the paper, and the abstract.
+• Minimally, the handout should have the author(s) name(s) and contact information, the title of the paper, and the abstract.
 Images may be included but are not required.
-It is recommended to note on the handout that this was presented at the ECA 2023 Graduate Poster Session.
-Bring anywhere between 15-25 handouts and a sign-up sheet in case you run out of copies.
+It is recommended to note on the handout that this was presented at the ECA 2025 Graduate Poster Session.

-Any other information I should know about?
+(5) Any other information I should know about?

-Information regarding your poster will be sent out once posters are accepted.
+• Information regarding your poster will be sent out once posters are accepted.
 This will include poster format, materials, dos and don’ts during the poster session, and professionalism.
-Should your poster be accepted, please look out for a follow-up email regarding this information.
+Should your poster be accepted, please look out for a follow-up

 Student Poster Session Guidelines